netsec-ethz/rains/DESIGN-PENDING-SIGNATURE-CACHE.md

   expired elements.
 - In case the cache is full all queries waiting for the least recently queried public key are removed from the cache except for sections published by the own zone (via rainsPub).
-- it must provide an insertion function which stores a section together with the expiration time and token of the sent query to the cache.
+- it must provide an insertion function which stores a section together with the expiration time, token of the sent query and the address of the server to which the query will be sent.
 It must return if there is already a section in the cache waiting for the same public key and if the sent query is not yet expired.
 (Then the calling function can decide if it should resend a query).
 The return value must be computed fast.
 - it must provide a Token update function to handle the case when it receives a redirect such that it can issue a new query to the redirection and leave the section in the cache.
-- it must provide a fast lookup of the sections which wait for a public key from a given zone, context, algorithm identifier, and key phase. (the last two are only necessary if we can specify it in a query)
 - it must provide a fast lookup of the sections which wait for the answer of a query with Token t.
-  (In case we get a notification message as a response we are then able to remove these entries from the cache)
 - it must provide a cleanup function that removes expired entries.
 - all cache operations must be safe for concurrent access